Financial Aid and Scholarships

 Financial Aid Timeline

 Please note that this timeline only applies to traditional undergraduate students.
-Additional information for students enrolled in the School of Continuing and Professional Studies can be found here.
+Additional information for students enrolled in the School of Graduate and Professional Studies can be found here.

 Begin notifying New Accepted FAFSA filers of financial aid eligibility